nvoynov/punch/README.md

 ### Logging

-Punch logs all `$ punch COMMAND` in `punch.log`.
-You can use the log to do some extra job for "punched" concepts.
+Punch logs all commands and errors in `punch.log` file.

 ```
 [2023-01-12 15:11:34 +0200] INFO : punch queries